 Instruction to Editor: Please modify the following subclause as follows (REVmc D0.3):

-In an infrastructure BSS, STAs shall adopt the TSF timer value in a Beacon frame or probe response coming from the AP in their BSS by using the algorithm in 10.1.3.7 (TSF timer accuracy).
+In an infrastructure BSS, STAs shall adopt the TSF timer value in a (Short) Beacon frame or (Short) probe response coming from the AP in their BSS by using the algorithm in 10.1.3.7 (TSF timer accuracy).

-In response to an MLME-JOIN.request primitive, a STA joining an IBSS shall initialize its TSF timer to 0 and shall not transmit a Beacon frame or probe response until it hears a Beacon frame or probe response from a member of the IBSS with a matching SSID.
-Consequently, the STA joining an IBSS adopts the timer from the next Beacon frame or probe response from its IBSS.
+In response to an MLME-JOIN.request primitive, a STA joining an IBSS shall initialize its TSF timer to 0 and shall not transmit a (Short) Beacon frame or (Short) probe response until it hears a (Short) Beacon frame or (Short) probe response from a member of the IBSS with a matching SSID.
+Consequently, the STA joining an IBSS adopts the timer from the next (Short) Beacon frame or (Short) probe response from its IBSS.

-All Beacon and Probe Response frames carry a Timestamp field.
+All (Short) Beacon and (Short) Probe Response frames carry a Timestamp field.
 A STA receiving such a frame from another STA in an IBSS with the same SSID shall compare the Timestamp field with its own TSF time.
-If the Timestamp field of the received frame is later than its own TSF timer, the STA in the IBSS shall adopt all parameters contained in the Beacon frame according to the rule for that parameter found in the “IBSS adoption” column of the matching row of the BSSDescription table found in 6.3.3.3.2 (Semantics of the service primitive).
-Parameters adopted by a STA due to the receipt of a later timestamp shall not be changed by the STA except when adopting parameters due to a subsequently received Beacon frame with a later timestamp.
+If the Timestamp field of the received frame is later than its own TSF timer, the STA in the IBSS shall adopt all parameters contained in the (Short) Beacon frame according to the rule for that parameter found in the “IBSS adoption” column of the matching row of the BSSDescription table found in 6.3.3.3.2 (Semantics of the service primitive).
+Parameters adopted by a STA due to the receipt of a later timestamp shall not be changed by the STA except when adopting parameters due to a subsequently received (Short) Beacon frame with a later timestamp.